tomtom-international-labs/lab-maps-sdk-for-android/responses/2_prepare_working_environment.md

 All information about TomTom Maps SDK for Android can be found in https://developer.tomtom.com/maps-sdk-android

-## Get the pre-requisites in place:
+## ⌨️ Activity: Get the pre-requisites in place:
 Android Studio IDE installed (Android Studio)

 Set up the application minimum API level to Android 4.4 "Jelly Bean" (API Level 16) or higher